friedkeenan/tfm-secrets-leaker/README.md

 ```

 ```
-You can also edit the code for leak-secrets.py at line 14 to provide your own standalone debugger, or use the one provided which is debugger.exe
+You can also edit the code for leak-secrets.py at line 14 to use a standalone debugger.
 ```

 Debugger was taken from https://archive.org/details/flashplayer_32_sa_debug_2